 To see a list of each author’s blog posts, click their name under the picture

-Alexandru Volacu is an Assistant Professor at SNSPA (Bucharest), Associate Researcher at the Research Institute of the University of Bucharest and Director of the Bucharest Center for Political Theory.
+Alexandru Volacu is an Associate Professor at the University of Bucharest and Director of the Bucharest Center for Political Theory.
 His research interests mainly revolve around several topics: the ethics of voting, theories of justice, and the ideal/non-ideal theory debate.

-I am a philosopher who works on various issues concerning distributive justice.
-I am particularly interested in the relevance of personal relationships to justice.
+I work on various issues concerning justice.
+I am particularly interested in the relevance of personal relationships to moral and political philosophy.
 I published papers about gender justice, parental rights and duties, the nature and value of childhood, the goods of work and the ideal-non-ideal theory debate.

-Andrew Walton is Lecturer in Political Philosophy in the Politics Department at Newcastle University.
-His research centres on questions of fairness in trade and justice in public policy.
+Andrew Walton is Senior Lecturer in Political Philosophy in the Politics Department at Newcastle University.
+His research centres on questions of economic ethics and justice in housing policy.